‘Pokemon Go’: Is Gen 2’s South America Region Exclusive The Only Geo-Exclusive?

-There is already a confirmed Pokemon region-exclusive for South America, and it is one of the more popular generation 2 Pokemon.
+There is already a confirmed Pokemon Go region-exclusive for South America, and it is one of the more popular generation 2 Pokemon.
 The question remains, though, is it the only region exclusive being added?

 Pokemon Go released the second generation of Pokemon into its digital world just a few days ago, and the huge throngs of people initially attracted by the game’s release back in July of 2016 have sat up and taken notice.
 Not only has it once again become a common sight to see many passersby playing the mobile game when you’re out for a walk, but Pokemon Go forums across the internet, such as The Silph Road, have been lighting up with Pokemon Go player theories and observations concerning what’s going on in the game.